kaiferrall/soundBook/README.md

 soundBook is a music based social media web application.

-    It is built with Node, React and Redux.
+    Built with Node, React and Redux.

     Features Include:
         Frontend and Backend authentication.